pleabargain/EnglishHelpsYourCareer/topic_functional_manager.md

 - rehearse

 ---
-- Did you rehearse your presentation? [[mermaid_English_prefixes_roots_suffixes]]
+- Did you rehearse your presentation?

 ---
 - estimate
 ---
-- Do you estimate the time required to complete a project?
+- How do you estimate the time required to complete a project?
 - Have you estimated the time required to complete this task?